 You do not have to complete a final project to earn a course completion certificate but we strongly encourage you to create one.
 Putting together a final project will give you an opportunity to reflect on the principles covered during the course and help you discover how they could be applied to your own country.
 If you submit a final project the course trainer will provide you with valuable feedback that you may find useful in your day-to-day work.

 Course Structure and Study Time

 It should not take you more than two to three hours of study time per week to complete the course in three weeks.
-You will have, however, five weeks to complete it.
-If after five weeks you have not completed the course, you will have to start it again next time it is offered.
+You will have, however, six weeks to complete it.
+If after six weeks you have not completed the course, you will have to start it again next time it is offered.